Find a Lender-Approved Local Conveyancer in Aberaeron

 • Aeron Law Limited, 1 Cadwgan Place, Aberaeron, Dyfed, SA46 0BU

-• Undertaking Aberaeron property searches with respect to the title
+• Ordering Aberaeron property searches with respect to the title

-• Reviewing draft contract and other papers prepared the seller’s conveyancing practitioner
+• Considering the draft sale agreement and other papers collated by the vendor’s conveyancing practitioner

 • Preparing and sending the buyer a report on title (that is; a breakdown of all findings on the property)

-• Registering the change in ownership and the mortgage (where applicable) at the HM Land Registry.
+• Registering the change in ownership and the home loan (if appropriate) at the Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.